-It’s time to return to Insurance Premium Tax (IPT) prepayments – a continuation of our blog series on the important IPT topic.
+It’s time to return to Insurance Premium Tax (IPT) prepayments – a continuation of our blog series on this important IPT topic.
 You can find the first entry in our blog series here.

 Throughout Europe’s different countries and jurisdictions, IPT is declared and settled in different ways.
 Monthly, quarterly, biannually – this varies across Member States – and some jurisdictions request prepayments to ensure the liabilities due from insurance companies are collected in good stead.